What house expenses are tax deductible?

 It’s also important to note that not all expenses are tax-deductible.
 Expenses related to personal living or hobbies, like clothing, food, and vacations, are not tax-deductible.
 Additionally, expenses related to illegal activities or fines are not tax-deductible.

-In summary, tax deductions work by reducing your taxable income, which lowers your tax liability.
+Overall, tax deductions work by reducing your taxable income, which lowers your tax liability.
 To be eligible for a tax deduction, an expense must be considered an eligible expense by the IRS, you must be able to itemize deductions, and the expense must exceed a certain threshold.
 By understanding how tax deductions work, you can take advantage of available deductions and potentially reduce your tax liability.

 What House Expenses Are Tax Deductible?